Professional Development for Teachers

 Monday, July 21, 2014 - Friday, July 25, 2014

 Explore new approaches for introducing students to the creative process and invigorating your classroom across disciplines.
-Discover the Peabody Essex Museum through the lens of arts integration, STEAM and the Common Core at our third annual Teacher Institute.
+Discover PEM through the lens of arts integration, STEAM and the Common Core at our third annual Teacher Institute.

 Collaborate with museum educators to encounter fresh pedagogical strategies and understand ways PEM's renowned collection and dynamic exhibitions deepen student learning and promote 21st-century skills.